 The Dementia Capable Care Program enables individuals at every stage of the dementia continuum to stay successfully engaged in meaningful activity and to have healthy relationships.
 We believe that individuality and abilities should be discovered, celebrated, and honored, and that people can live to their emotional, spiritual, and functional potential at every stage of the disease.
-Our occupational and speech therapy teams are certified Dementia Care Specialists.
+Our entire team of therapists are certified Dementia Care Specialists.
 Learn more.

 The musculoskeletal system impacts nearly every patient a therapist treats, either directly or indirectly.
 Ortho Connections is a comprehensive guide to the treatment of a wide range of orthopedic disorders, including protocols and evidence-based resources on appropriate treatment progressions for these conditions.
 This unique program helps promote mobility and independence while helping reduce the risk of unplanned hospital visits.